NETWORK OF CARING

 The pastor should be contacted to begin the process toward receiving the Sacrament of Baptism, to discuss services of Christian marriage and to plan funeral or memorial services.

-Our Minister of Visitation John Paulson has a special responsibility to visit church members who are unable to attend worship on a regular basis and assists with hospital visitations.
-Contact Minister of Visitation John Paulson through the church office.
+Our Parish Associate John Paulson often visits church members who are unable to attend worship on a regular basis and assists with hospital visitations.
+Contact Parish Associate John Paulson through the church office.

 Deacons “minister to those who are in need, to the sick, to the friendless and to any who may be in distress.”
 (Book of Order, G-6.0401a)